-In the last post, we verified and quantified the precision of the basic four functions (addition, subtraction, multiplication, and division), and now we can use them as a stepping stone for more complex functions.
-We can assume they will be available to us so our experimentation at this stage could simply use built-in C++ functions.
+In the last post, we verified and quantified the precision of the basic four functions (addition, subtraction, multiplication, and division).
+Now, we can use them as a stepping stone for more complex functions.
+We can assume they will be available, so our experimentation could simply use built-in C++ functions.

-In this article, which is the third in a series, we will continue with the proof-of-concept, or pathfinding, research.
+In this article, the third in a series, we will continue with the proof-of-concept, or pathfinding, research.

-The idea for this project came about during a week of freezing winter arctic event here in Austin, Texas, with a failed power grid as well as government, while keeping close to a gas fireplace, the only source of heat and light, for a couple of days.
-With a weak internet over a phone data line, I could only do some preliminary searches and mainly work out various details on a writing pad, growing a feeling that the project may be personally exciting and practically doable.
+The idea for this project came about during a week of freezing winter arctic events here in Austin, Texas, with a failed power grid (as well as the Texas government), while keeping close to a gas fireplace, the only source of heat and light, for a couple of days.
+With a weak internet over a phone data line, I could only do some preliminary searches and mainly work out various details on a writing pad, growing feeling that the project may be personally exciting and practically doable.

 This set of short articles will show you the making of a PCB, from the initial requirement stage, through the design and manufacture, and to final software programming.